Sgt. Kabukiman N.Y.P.D.: Production

 While filming The Toxic Avenger Part II in Japan, where the first Toxic Avenger film had been a major hit, Kaufman and Herz were approached by Tetsu Fujimura and Masaya Nakamura of Namco to create a kabuki-themed superhero film, supposedly based on an idea by Kaufman.
 Namco became a producer, giving Troma a $1.5 million dollar budget to begin preproduction.
 The film was partially underwritten by the Japanese company Gaga Communications Inc.

 At a total of $4 million, Sgt.
 Kabukiman N.Y.P.D. was Troma's most expensive film at the time of its production.
 A kabuki theater was constructed at Stevens Institute in Hoboken, New Jersey, for the film.
 Shooting took place in Hoboken, as well as in Manhattan and Brooklyn, New York.

-Creative differences troubled production from the start; both Namco and Herz wanted a mainstream-accessible film geared towards children, whereas Kaufman wanted the usual Troma-esque sex and violence style.
+Creative differences troubled production from the start; both Namco and Herz wanted a mainstream-accessible film geared towards teenagers, whereas Kaufman wanted the usual Troma-esque sex and violence style.
 The film was eventually cut into both PG-13 and R-rated versions.